Hyalella azteca

 Hyalella azteca is a widespread and abundant species complex of amphipod crustacean in North America.
 It reaches 3–8 mm long, and is found in a range of fresh and brackish waters.
 It feeds on algae and diatoms and is a major food of waterfowl.

 Description

 Hyalella azteca has body plan similar to most amphipods and is a classic freshwater example of the order.
 They grow to a length of 3–8 mm, with males being larger than females.
 Their color is variable, but the most frequent hues are white, green and brown.

-They are identified from other similar species by antenna 1 being equal or shorter than antenna 2, 1 spine on each plate 3rd and 4th from the last on the dorsal side, Pereopod I and II are gnathopod with males having a visibly larger gnathopod.
+They are identified from other similar species by antenna 1 being equal or shorter than antenna 2, 1 spine on pleosome 1 and pleosome 2, Pereopod I and II are gnathopod with males having a visibly larger gnathopod.

 Distribution

 Hyalella azteca is found across Central America, the Caribbean and North America, as far north as the Arctic tree line.
 It lives among vegetation and sediments in permanent bodies of freshwater, including lakes and rivers, extending into tidal fresh water, and freshwater barrier lagoons.
 It is "the most abundant amphipod of lakes [in North America]", with golf course ponds sometimes supporting large populations.